wp-plugins/wp-fast-cache/readme.txt

 This version will auto refresh cache on page/post update.
 = 1.2 =
 There is a new update available for wp fast cache.
 Uninstall this version and install the newest version.
+= 1.3 =
+There is a new update available for wp fast cache.
+Uninstall this version and install the newest version.